Heating Systems Wellington

 2. Insulate and achieve warm homes that are cheaper to heat.

 It is cheaper long-term to retain the heat you have or redistribute it with ducting.
 For example, taking heat from a sunny room is cheaper than generating the heat in that room.
-However, for spot heating a bedroom, a radiant electric heater will do.
+However, for spot heating a bedroom, a radiant electric heater will do as the price of the heater is very cheap compared to other heater types.

 Staying Long Term in the Building